 Bearings (3) Two bearing housings are used for the experimentation.
 The housing on the right is a standard plummer block housing.
 The bearing housing on left the was machined especially for the experimental analysis as it allows temperature readings to be taken where a motor bearing would sit.

-Heater and Control Panel (1) The heater used to heat the inside of the casing is set using this control unit.
+The heater used to and The heater used to heat the inside of the casing is set using this control unit.
 The temperature is set to the nearest 1°C.